gaoDean/autolist.nvim/README.md

 ## Other
 I started learning lua like a month ago, plus this is my first plugin, so there's probably a bunch of badly written code in there.
 Feel free to critique harshly and pull request.

+If you submit a good enough pull request and show that you are trusted, you could perhaps become a contributor, as I have limited time cus you know *school*.

 To get a overview of code, this removes all the comments and empty lines.
 Idk, I just like to do this to polish, might be useful to you.